coocood/qbs/README.md

 Qbs stands for Query By Struct.
 A Go ORM.

+##ChangeLog

+* 2013.03.14: index name has changed to `{table name}_{column name}`.
+    - For existing application with existing database, update to this change may lead to creating redundant index, you may need to drop duplicated index manually.
+* 2013.03.14: make all internal structures unexported

 ##Features

 * Define table schema in struct type, create table if not exists.